Royal Asiatic Society of Great Britain and Ireland: History

 The society was founded in London in 1823, with the first general meeting being held on 15 March at the Thatched House on St James's Street, London, chaired by Henry Thomas Colebrooke.
 This meeting elected the officers (including Charles Williams-Wynn as the first president) and council, defined that the name of the society was the Asiatic Society of Great Britain and Ireland, and that members should be designated Members of the Asiatic Society (MAS).
 It also empowered the council to frame regulations (these were approved at the next general meeting on 19 April), to look for a suitable site for the society's meetings, and to seek a charter of incorporation.
 Later that year, at a general meeting held on 7 June, Williams-Wynn announced that King George IV, who had already agreed to be patron of the society, had granted the title of "Royal" to the society, giving it the name of the Royal Asiatic Society of Great Britain and Ireland and its members the designation Members of the Royal Asiatic Society (MRAS).
 The society received its charter under that name on 11 August 1824.

 The Royal Asiatic Society was established by a group primarily composed of notable scholars and colonial administrators.
 It was intended to be the British counterpart to the Asiatic Society of Calcutta, which had been founded in 1784 by the noted Sanskrit scholar and jurist Sir William Jones.
-A leading figure in the foundation of the Royal Asiatic Society was Henry Thomas Colebrooke, who was himself an important Sanskrit scholar, and one time President of the Asiatic Society of Calcutta.
+A leading figure in the foundation of the Royal Asiatic Society was Henry Thomas Colebrooke, who was himself an important Sanskrit scholar, and one time president of the Asiatic Society of Calcutta.
 Another was Sir George Staunton, 2nd Baronet, a Chinese-speaking diplomat who had worked in China.

-When the Oriental Club of London was formed in 1824, membership of the Royal Asiatic Society was stated as one of the four qualifications for membership of the new club.

 Due to the nature of the society's close connection with the British Empire in the east, much of the work originating with the society has been focused on topics concerning the Indian subcontinent.
-However, the purview of the Society extends far beyond India: all of Asia and into Islamic North Africa, and Ethiopia are included.
+However, the purview of the society extends far beyond India: all of Asia and into Islamic North Africa, and Ethiopia are included.
 The Society does have a few limitations on its field on interest, such as recent political history and current affairs.
 This particular moratorium led to the founding of the Central Asian Society, which later became the Royal Society for Asian Affairs.
-After World War II, with the gradual end of British political hegemony 'east of Suez', the Society maintained its disinterested academic focus on Asia.
+After World War II, with the gradual end of British political hegemony 'east of Suez', the society has maintained a politically neutral, academic focus on Asia.

-Lectures are regularly held at the offices of the Society.
+Lectures are regularly held at the offices of the society.
 There is no charge for regular lectures.
 Many past lectures are available to listen to or watch online.